derdoktor667/DShotRMT/README.md

 - `sendCommand(dshotCommands_e command)`: Sends a DShot command to the ESC.
 Automatically handles repetitions and delays for specific commands (e.g., `DSHOT_CMD_SAVE_SETTINGS`).
 - `sendCommand(dshotCommands_e command, uint16_t repeat_count, uint16_t delay_us)`: Sends a DShot command to the ESC with a specified repeat count and delay.
 This is a blocking function.
 - `sendCommand(uint16_t command_value)`: Sends a DShot command to the ESC by accepting an integer value.
 It validates the input and then calls `sendCommand(dshotCommands_e command)`.
+- `sendCustomCommand(uint16_t command_value, uint16_t repeat_count, uint16_t delay_us)`: Sends a custom DShot command to the ESC.
+Advanced feature, use with caution.
-- `getTelemetry(uint16_t magnet_count = 0)`: Retrieves telemetry data from the ESC.
-If `magnet_count` is 0, uses the stored motor magnet count.
+- `getTelemetry()`: Retrieves telemetry data from the ESC.
+If bidirectional DShot is enabled, this function will return the last received telemetry data.
-- `getESCInfo()`: Sends a command to the ESC to request ESC information.
 - `setMotorSpinDirection(bool reversed)`: Sets the motor spin direction. `true` for reversed, `false` for normal.
 - `saveESCSettings()`: Sends a command to the ESC to save its current settings.
 Use with caution as this writes to ESC's non-volatile memory.
-- `printDShotResult(dshot_result_t &result, Stream &output = Serial)`: Prints the result of a DShot operation to the specified output stream.
-- `printDShotInfo(const DShotRMT &dshot_rmt, Stream &output = Serial)`: Prints detailed DShot signal information for a given DShotRMT instance.
-- `printCpuInfo(Stream &output = Serial)`: Prints detailed CPU information.
-- `setMotorMagnetCount(uint16_t magnet_count)`: Sets the motor magnet count for RPM calculation.
 - `getMode()`: Gets the current DShot mode.
 - `isBidirectional()`: Checks if bidirectional DShot is enabled.
+- `getThrottleValue()`: Gets the last transmitted throttle value.
 - `getEncodedFrameValue()`: Gets the last encoded DShot frame value.
-- `getThrottleValue()`: Gets the last transmitted throttle value.

 ## ⚙️ ESP-IDF Integration